amd/aocl-data-analytics/doc/general_intro.rst

 Compiling using CMake
 ---------------------

 A CMakeLists.txt file is supplied in the examples folder of your installation.
-You will need to set AOCL_ROOT to point to your AOCL installation.
+You will need to set ``AOCL_ROOT`` to point to your AOCL installation.
-On Windows you may also need to source the ifort compiler using e.g. "C:\Program Files (x86)\Intel\oneAPI\setvars.bat".
+On Windows you may also need to source the ifort compiler using e.g. ``C:\Program Files (x86)\Intel\oneAPI\setvars.bat``.
 To configure cmake and compile, you can then use commands similar to:

 .. code-block::